DEV Community

 • In physics: A system will naturally move toward a state of maximum entropy or minimum potential energy (stability).

 • In the algorithm: The messages in the local queues are like "Potential Energy."
 As the nodes fire, they "dissipate" that energy.
-When the queues are empty, the system has reached Stability (Equilibrium).
-The "Stable" flag in code is literally the signal that the system has settled into its lowest "energy" state for that tick.
+When all remaining queue entries are scheduled beyond the current tick boundary (fireAt > wallTime), the system has reached Stability (Equilibrium) for this tick.
+The "Stable" flag is the signal that the system has settled into its lowest "energy" state — no ready work remains, no feedback loop is in progress, and no cross-node message is in-flight.

 4. Zeno’s Paradox & The Geometric Series (Sub-tick Futures)